Furqan2001/BuiltMind-Todos-App/README.md

 # To run the application

-Clone the project
+1. Clone the project
-Go the project directory
+2. Go to the project directory
-Run "npm install"
+3. Run "npm install"
-After it finishes, Run "npm start"
+4. After it finishes, run "npm start"